Getting started

 The host will appear in the list and monitoring will begin immediately using the default ping interval.

 You can also use File → Add Sample Hosts to populate the list with a set of well-known hosts from around the world, which is a quick way to see the application in action.
+To bring in your own list, choose File → Import Hosts and select a plain text or CSV file: one host per line, with URL prefixes stripped and duplicates skipped automatically.

 Understanding the toolbar